lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “Crossroads”, Sander Bos, 2015 ([source](https://www.sander-bos.nl/))*

-> Possessed by a Blind Certainty, the Libido Dominandi imposes its will on
+> Possessed by a Blind Certainty, the Libido Dominandi[^7] imposes its will on
 > others.
 It uses words, not to clarify, but to confuse & control.
 It ridicules
 > & shames.
 It lies & deceives.
 It corrupts & coerces.
 It silences with fear,
 > seizing the collective will.
 It demonizes & harms others saying, "For the